totetmatt/Bonzomatic-network/README.md

   "rendering":{
     "fftSmoothFactor": 0.9, // 0.0 means there's no smoothing at all, 1.0 means the FFT is completely smoothed flat "fftAmplification": 1.0, // 1.0 means no change, larger values will result in brighter/stronger bands, smaller values in darker/weaker ones
-  },
+    "fftCapturePlaybackDevices": false, // If true, will capture from playback devices (desktop sound) instead of capture devices (mic)
+    "fftCaptureDeviceSearchString":  "", // If not empty, will search a device name containing this string },
   "textures":{ // the keys below will become the shader variable names
     "texChecker":"textures/checker.png",